bicky10-ultron/agentic_ai_Verilog_TB_generation/README.md

 ├── main.py                 # Example CLI / entrypoint to call the agent and generate files └── README.md               # This file
 ```
-🧠 Features
+## 🧠 Features

-AI-driven generation of Verilog/SystemVerilog modules
+-AI-driven generation of Verilog/SystemVerilog modules

-Automatic creation of simple testbenches (stimulus + basic checks)
+-Automatic creation of simple testbenches (stimulus + basic checks)

-CLI entrypoint to request a design and output generated files
+-CLI entrypoint to request a design and output generated files

-Modular codebase for integrating different LLM backends or prompt templates
+-Modular codebase for integrating different LLM backends or prompt templates

 🛠️ Requirements

-Python 3.8+
+-Python 3.8+

-An LLM API or local model endpoint compatible with the project's prompt format (set environment variables or modify ai_verilog_agent.py to configure)
+-An LLM API or local model endpoint compatible with the project's prompt format (set environment variables or modify ai_verilog_agent.py to configure)
 Optional: Icarus Verilog and GTKWave for local simulation and waveform viewing